NannyML/nannyml/docs/guides/chunking_your_data.rst

     49999

 .. note::
-    This is especially important for Performance Estimation where ``reference`` period should be treated like a train set is treated when developing ML model, whereas ``analysis`` is like test.
-Performance Estimation on ``reference`` will be in most cases much more accurate then on ``analysis``.
-First chunk of ``analysis`` which contains some of the ``reference`` observations will be affected by this.
-Be aware when interpreting the results.
+    This is especially important for Performance Estimation.
+Since the Performance Estimation algorithm is calibrated on the ``reference`` dataset (see :ref:`PE deep dive <performance-estimation-deep-dive>`), it will perform better on it.
+If the first ``analysis`` chunk contains ``reference`` data, the performance estimation may perform better on this chunk as well.
+Keep this in mind when interpreting the results.

 Underpopulated chunks